hyperledger-labs/fabric-docs-cn/docs/source/build_network.rst

         ex02 Invoke
         Query Response:{"Name":"a","Amount":"90"}

-Understanding the Docker Compose topology
+Understanding the Docker Compose topology - 了解 Docker Compose 技术
 -----------------------------------------

 The BYFN sample offers us two flavors of Docker Compose files, both of which